MBB200291/grabatonce/README.md

-# Grab them at Once!
+# Grab at Once!

-A chrome extension allow for downloading files in one go.
+A chrome extension allow for downloading files by mouse dragging-box.

 ## Usage